mattstratton/the-lovecats/content/_index.md

 If you have any dietary restrictions, please [send us an email](mailto:matt.stratton@gmail.com) to let us know.

+## Friday night activities

+We are planning to have a casual get together on Friday night, July 25, 2025.
+Details are still being worked out, but one option will be to join us at the Fig Dish / Letters to Cleo show at Subterranean in Chicago.
+We will likely also be getting together at a bar in the area before the show.
+If you're interested in the show, get tickets [here](https://www.seetickets.us/event/letters-to-cleo/647014).

 ## Out of town info

 Traveling from out of town?
 Here are some tips to help plan.